isc-projects/bind9/doc/arm/reference.rst

 can be used instead of ``1073741824`` to specify a limit of one gigabyte. ``unlimited`` requests unlimited use, or the maximum available amount. ``default`` uses the limit that was in force when the server was started.
-See the description of :term:`size_spec`.
+See the description of :term:`size`.

 The following options set operating system resource limits for the name server process.
 Some operating systems do not support some or any of the